Japan PM, finance minister under fire over suspected cover-up of cronyism

 TOKYO (Reuters) - Japanese Prime Minister Shinzo Abe and his close ally, Finance Minister Taro Aso, faced growing pressure on Monday over a suspected cover-up of a cronyism scandal that has dogged the premier for more than a year.

-Copies of documents seen by Reuters showed that references to Abe, his wife and Aso were removed from finance ministry records of a sale of state-owned land to a school operator with ties to Abe’s wife, Akie.
+Copies of documents seen by Reuters showed that references to Abe, his wife and Aso were removed from finance ministry records of the discounted sale of state-owned land to a school operator with ties to Abe’s wife, Akie.

 Abe, now in his sixth year in office, has denied that he or his wife did favors for the school operator, Moritomo Gakuen, and has said he would resign if evidence was found that they had.